mediaelch/mediaelch-blog/content/posts/mediaelch-v2.8.14.md

 +++
-date = "2021-01-22"
+date = "2022-05-06"
-title = "MediaElch 2.8.6 - Coridian"
+title = "MediaElch 2.8.14 - Coridian"
-description = "New release of MediaElch." slug = "mediaelch-v2.8.6"
+description = "New release of MediaElch." slug = "mediaelch-v2.8.14"
 categories = ["Release"]
 series = ["v2"]
 +++

-The next version 2.8.6 is here!
-This is a bugfix release without any major internal changes.
+The next version 2.8.14 is here!
+This is a bugfix release only.
-As we plan some internal changes, we want to publish a new stable version before doing so.

 ## What's new?

-This version fixes a few regressions and some other minor issues.
+Many smalelr bugfixes as well as a fix for a serious crash in the "Concerts" section.

+Furthermore, support for TheTvDb was _removed_.
+We decided to take this step after the changes to their API and business model last year.
+We recommend to use TMDb for TV shows and episodes.

+We updated the list of known video file extensions and added support for `<seasonName>` in the TV show renamer.

+Most other changes are internal only.

+### Internal Changes

+MediaElch took a huge step forward to supporting Qt6.
+You can now build MediaElch with QuaZip 1.1 and Qt6 using CMake.
+MediaElch still supports QuaZip 0.9.
+Maintainers of MediaElch packages should use the CMake/QMake option `USE_EXTERN_QUAZIP` if they want to use the system's QuaZip version.
+Tests are no longer build by default.
+Add `-DENABLE_TESTS=ON` to the CMake configuration if you want to build MediaElch's tests.

 ## Known Issues

-There are some known issues that were not fixed in v2.8.6.
+There are some known issues that were not fixed in v2.8.14.
 We will fix them in the near future.

  - The custom TV scraper may have issues with loading episodes details from